Skip to Main Content

 Cushing/Whitney Medical Library Historic Instruments Collection

-Long stored in a sub-basement cage in the Historical Library of the Cushing/Whitney Medical Library, surrounded by stacks of book treasures, is a large collection of antique medical instruments and related objects.
+The Historical Library of the Cushing/Whitney Medical Library holds a large collection of antique medical instruments and related objects.
 These materials were acquired over the years entirely through donation.

 Edward C. Streeter Collection of Weights and Measures.